 “Not too lively.”
 Daniel rolled up his shirtsleeves and stretched his arms over his head.
 “We’d better not kill him just when the pension’s ready to kick in.”

 Arnie was equal parts pleased that they wanted to acknowledge his last week at work and frightened that he wouldn’t remember how to be one of the boys.
-There had been a frightful influx of smart, young accountants lately, and he felt like the proverbial pencil-pushing bean counter toiling in their shadows.
+There had been an influx of smart, young accountants lately, and he felt like the proverbial pencil-pushing bean counter toiling in their shadows.

 But somehow it had all ended up okay.
 At least in the beginning.
 The Fox & Frog had turned out to be a much better pub than its name suggested, with the hearty kind of food that Thelma forbade these days.
-The Fox also had an amazing selection of beers on tap, and he sampled more than was strictly good for him.
+The Fox also had an amazing selection of beers, and he sampled more than was strictly good for him.
 Especially when the boys announced they were taking him axe throwing.